ayusef/myportfolio/README.md

-# myportfolio
+# Andre Joseph's Portfolio

-my digitial portfolio
+This is my professional portfolio.
+It uses AWS and REACTJS.